 Now that we have our new certificate installed, we need to test to make sure it is working properly.

 The easiest way to check is to enter your URL into a web browser.
 In our case, we enter https://webmail.exchangeservergeek.com/ecp.
 This should result in no certificate errors.

 Let’s test AutoDiscover as well.
 In our case https://autodiscover.exchangeservergeek.com/autodiscover/autodiscover.xml.
 You will be prompted for credentials.
 Once entered, you will receive the following response.
 Despite it being an error, it is expected behavior.
 Autodiscover was expecting Outlook, not Internet Explorer.

-Tests results all good?
+Do the test results look good?
 Awesome!
 Your certificate is correctly installed.

 More than one server?